-pyIAST runs on Python 3.x only (not Python 2.x).
+pyIAST runs on Python 2.6 and 2.7.

 As an alternative method to install pyIAST, clone the repository on Github. cd into the main directory pyIAST and run the setup.py script in the terminal:

 sudo python setup.py install